homectl/homectl.github.io/_posts/2021-01-10-dismantling-sensors.md

 # Teardown of some air quality sensors

-Recently, I broke two of my sensors (an expensive mistake involving USB-PD): the MH-Z19B CO2 sensor and the PMS5003T combined particulate matter sensor.
+Recently, I broke two of my sensors (an expensive mistake involving USB-PD): the MH-Z19B CO2 sensor and the PMS5003T combined particulate matter and temperature and humidity sensor.
 Of course, I took the opportunity to dismantle them and see what's inside.

 ## Winsen MH-Z19B